 Now it’s time to place your offer and get this ball rolling!
 But first, there are more questions to ask, like:

-Having your agent assess the asset and income value to the property will help you better understand if your offer is in line or not.
+Having your agent assess the asset and income value of the property will help you better understand if your offer is in line or not.

 Review all of the reports that you receive, like the home inspection, and give them a shrewd eye.
 That means running the numbers again (and again) and also preparing a capital plan.